aclemons/emailrelay/doc/developer.rst

 When building the GUI program the library code shared with the main server executable is compiled separately so that different GUI-specific compiler options can be used.
-This is done as a 'unity build', concatenating the shared code into one source file and compiling that for the GUI.
-(This technique requires that private 'detail' namespaces are named rather than anonymous so that there cannot be any name clashes within the combined anonymous namespace.)
+This is done as a 'unity build_', using the pre-processor to concatenate the shared code into one source file and compiling that for the GUI.
+(This technique requires that private 'detail' namespaces are explicitly named rather than anonymous so that there cannot be any name clashes within the combined anonymous namespace.)

 Character encoding on Windows
 =============================